Economic Growth and Job Creation

 Reduced Energy Prices

-The Energy and Conservation Policy Network (E&C) is an ideas group within the YG Network, a 501(c)(4) dedicated to supporting center-right policies and the efforts of policymakers who fight for those policies.
-E&C is focused on center-right solutions that create long-term, sustainable energy security combined with environmental stewardship.
+The Energy and Conservation Policy Network (E&C) is an ideas group within the YG Network, a 501(c)(4) dedicated to supporting conservative policies and the efforts of policymakers who fight for those policies.
+E&C is focused on conservative solutions that create long-term, sustainable energy security combined with environmental stewardship.

 Welfare-to-Work Reforms to Help the Neediest